Cutaneous Biology Research Center

 Research Program I: From wound healing to the identification of novel regulators of epithelial differentiation and fibrosis.

-We use human genetics to discover gene mutations that cause aplasia cutis, which manifests with congenital skin wounds due to a localized failure of skin formation.
-We identified the first causative gene for aplasia cutis as the ribosomal GTPase BMS1 that when mutated leads to a ribosome biogenesis defect and consequently a ribosomal stress response with p21 activation (PLoS Genetics, 2013).
-We also discovered causative gene mutations in KCTD1 in patients with Scalp-Ear-Nipple (SEN) syndrome who have aplasia cutis and additional abnormalities (Am J Hum Genet, 2013).
-We generated mice that lack KCTD1 and found that KCTD1 is a critical regulator of distal nephron differentiation: KCTD1 deficiency leads to a terminal differentiation defect in the distal nephron that causes a salt-losing tubulopathy and progressive renal fibrosis.
-Based on the findings in Kctd1 mutant mice, we reassessed SEN syndrome patients with KCTD1 mutations and found that they also develop progressive renal fibrosis and chronic kidney disease, expanding the clinical spectrum of the abnormalities that are part of this syndrome.
-Our detailed mouse genetics approaches showed that an AP-2b/KCTD1 axis controls distal nephron development and is also required for the maintenance of the terminal differentiation state of the distal nephron in the adult.
+We use human genetics to identify critical regulators of skin formation and wound healing by discovering the gene mutations that cause aplasia cutis congenita (ACC), which manifests with scalp skin defects at birth.
+Originating from a chance encounter with a family with ACC, we identified the first gene for ACC as the ribosomal GTPase BMS1 that, when mutated, leads to a ribosome biogenesis defect and a ribosomal stress response (PLoS Genetics, 2013).
+We also discovered causative gene mutations in KCTD1 in patients with Scalp-Ear-Nipple (SEN) syndrome who have ACC and additional abnormalities (Am J Hum Genet, 2013).
+We generated mice that lack KCTD1 and found, unexpectedly, that KCTD1 is a critical regulator of distal nephron differentiation: KCTD1 deficiency leads to a terminal differentiation defect in the distal nephron that causes a salt-losing tubulopathy and progressive renal fibrosis.
+Based on the findings in Kctd1mutant mice, we reassessed SEN syndrome patients with KCTD1 mutations and found that they also develop progressive renal fibrosis, linking a critical role of KCTD1 in epithelial differentiation processes in both the skin and the kidney.
+Our detailed mouse genetics approaches showed that an AP-2b/KCTD1 axis controls the development of distal convoluted tubules and is also required for the maintenance of their terminal differentiation state in the adult.
 Loss of terminal differentiation of the distal nephron owing to lack of AP-2b or KCTD1 leads to progressive renal fibrosis due to b-catenin hyperactivation and increased mTOR activity (Dev Cell, 2020).
-Moreover, we found that KCTD1 is a critical regulator of magnesium and calcium transport processes in the distal nephron of the adult kidney (Cell Reports, 2021).
-These findings represent a major contribution to our understanding of the mechanisms that orchestrate distal nephron differentiation and have important translational relevance for SEN syndrome patients.
-We also found that the two closely related transcription factors AP-2a and AP-2b have distinct spatiotemporal roles in separate segments of the distal nephron, where they regulate the function and development of these segments (Nature Communications, 2022).
+Moreover, we found that KCTD1 is a key regulator of magnesium and calcium transport processes in the distal nephron (Cell Reports, 2021).
+These findings represent a major contribution to our understanding of the mechanisms that orchestrate distal nephron differentiation and have important translational relevance for SEN syndrome patients, who may benefit from mTOR inhibitors.
+We also found that the two related transcription factors AP-2a and AP-2b have distinct spatiotemporal roles in separate segments of the distal nephron, where they regulate their function (Nature Communications, 2022).
+The findings in the kidney guided us to uncover key roles of AP-2a/AP-2b and KCTD1 also for skin appendage formation and we were now able to identify the cellular origin and pathomechanisms of ACC, answering the centuries-old enigma of why ACC mainly affects the scalp skin (J Clin Invest, 2023; J Invest Dermatol, 2024).
+Thus, this research program connects my clinical encounters to my interdisciplinary laboratory investigations that discovered fundamental mechanisms in epithelial differentiation programs, which are in part shared in the skin and the kidney.
+Our discoveries provide the framework for novel therapies.

 .